-In a time of sorrow, black joy needs to be seen as much as black pain.
-These scientists are showing it, with birds
+Black scientists are showcasing Black achievement — with birds

 This idea that black people somehow don't belong in the outdoors fuels even more fear.

-"Most of my friends are afraid of being harassed or assaulted if they were to leave the city to take
+"Most of my friends are afraid of being harassed or assaulted if they were to leave the city to take in nature, because you hardly ever see black people camping and enjoying outdoors.
+And look at what happens to someone like Ahmaud Arbery, who couldn't even run outside."

+Troutman considers himself one of the lucky ones.
+He grew up outside of Atlanta searching for salamanders in the stream that ran through his backyard.
+He